Crossroadsman/ServerAdmin/git.md

   An arbitrary name that by convention refers to the main branch of the repo
 - `origin`
   An arbitrary name that by convention refers to the canonical version of the repo
+- `remote`
+  A reference to a URL for a repo

 [link01]: https://github.com/Crossroadsman/TerminalTips/blob/master/BashEnvironmentVariables.md